I have a love/hate relationship with cruise ships.

 Why do you tend to grow depressed there?

 I would often begin a contract with the fierce determination that “this time” I would make the most of it, but once a month or two would go by, the determination would wane, the excitement wore off, the little things which were once easy to ignore now seemed insurmountable, and I would drag myself through the last couple of months vowing never to return.
 It’s the part of me who seeks stimulation and change, but finds herself in the same routine and conversations day after day, month after month.
 It’s the part of me who’d rather take long silent walks in the woods than get wasted at the next themed crew party.
 It’s the part of me who likes to experience ultimate freedom, and feels trapped when contained to the ship and its protocols.
 It’s the part of me who craves healthy and fresh food, and laments when the mess is serving another unpalatable meal.
-It’s the part of me who likes feeling connected, but due to limitations of the shipboard internet, often feels disconnected.
+It’s the part of me who likes feeling connected, but due to limitations of the shipboard internet and fleeting friendships and romances, often feels disconnected.
 It’s the part of me which craves deep, satisfying conversations and relationships but must tolerate the vapidity of crew life.
 It’s the part of me who loves hello’s and hates goodbyes, but with the constant rotation of crew members and guests, finds herself saying goodbye all too often.
 Those are the parts of me that grows depressed as the days go on.

 So why do you keep going back?